 The counter is strictly local to the loop.
-The expressions, start, stop and step are evaluated only once when the loop initializes.
-They are converted to integers and stored local to the loop.
+The expressions, start, stop and step are evaluated only once when the loop initializes and are stored local to the loop.

 The for loop is optimized for speed and much faster than a do loop.